Panama: Birding with a Camera® (BwC)

 Trip Considerations

 PACE: Moderate.
 There are some early starts, and long days in the field (breakfasts at 5:00-5:30am are typical), although this is not a tough trip.
-There are no long drives on this tour, with the longest being under three hours.
+There are no long drives on this tour, with all of the longest being under two hours (direct with no stopping, though these may take longer with birding stops!)

 PHYSICAL DIFFICULTY: Easy to moderate.
-Most of the walking will be easy, although there may be some trail walking on at least half of the days.
+Most of the walking will be easy, although there may be some trail walking on several days (e.g. to try and see Wrenthrush in the Chiriqui Highlands).

-CLIMATE: Panama is tropical and so temperatures remain fairly constant year-round; in the lowlands, it will be hot and humid, with temperatures ranging between 70-90 Fahrenheit (21-31 Celsius), and humidity generally at around 80%.
-In the foothills and mountains temperatures will be considerably cooler, at around 50-66 Fahrenheit (10-19 Celsius).
+CLIMATE: Panama is tropical, and so temperatures remain fairly constant year-round; in the lowlands (i.e. Panama City), it will be hot and humid, with temperatures ranging between 70-90 Fahrenheit (21-31 Celsius), and humidity generally at around 80%.
+In the foothills (Cerro Azul) and mountains temperatures will be considerably cooler, at around 50-66 Fahrenheit (10-19 Celsius).
 Some rain can be expected.

-ACCOMMODATION: Very good to excellent on all nights; all hotels have full-time electricity, wi-fi, hot water and en-suite facilities everywhere, and lowland hotels have AC.
+ACCOMMODATION: Good to excellent on all nights; all hotels have full-time electricity, wi-fi, hot water and en-suite facilities everywhere, and lowland hotels have AC.

-PHOTOGRAPHY: There are good to very good photo opps at Cerro Azul at the feeders there, in the mountains at the feeders at Cielito Sur, and we will also visit several feeder sites around Gamboa too.
+PHOTOGRAPHY: There are good photo opps at the feeders at Cerro Azul, Birding Paradise and Tamandua.
 Outside of the feeders the photography is more challenging, although Panama provides some of the easiest access to forest birds in the Americas, and there are usually plenty of on the fly opportunities away from feeders too.

 WHEN TO GO: Panama offers good year-round birding, and therefore birders often visit in all months of the year.
 The highest bird lists are gathered in September to April, when the resident tropical birds are joined by considerable numbers of migrant boreal species too, so this is typically when most birders visit.
-December to April represent the driest months of the year, and are therefore popular.
+We have timed this tour for November as this is a good time in general for feeder activity and a good time for the feeder activity at Birding Paradise in particular, and when the Fiery-billed Aracaris visit the most frequently.

 Other Information